kortdriessen/SeeQt/sleepscoring/sleepscoring_gui_ReadMe.md

 - View → Matrix Event Thickness…: adjust the pen width of event lines in pixels (1–10).
 Default is 2.
 - Matrix plots show only min/max Y tick labels and have no horizontal grid lines for a clean raster appearance.

-Plot height customization
+Subplot Control Board
-- View → Plot Heights Control Board… (Ctrl+H): opens a dialog with sliders for every visible subplot (time series and matrix).
-Adjust individual plot heights from 0.1× to 5.0× the default.
+- View → Subplot Control Board… (Ctrl+H): opens a comprehensive dialog to control all subplots (time series and matrix).
+  - **Height sliders**: Adjust individual plot heights from 0.01× to 20.0× the default.
 When one plot is made taller, the others proportionally shrink.
+For very small plots (below 0.2×), axis labels are automatically hidden to save space.
+  - **Hide checkbox**: Check "Hide" to hide a subplot entirely from the view.
+Hidden subplots disappear completely and remaining plots expand to fill the space.
+  - **Drag to reorder**: Drag subplot rows up/down to change their display order.
+Matrix plots can be moved above time series plots, and vice versa.
-Use "Reset All to Default" to restore all heights to 1.0×.
+  - **Reset Heights**: Restore all height factors to 1.0×.
+  - **Show All**: Unhide all subplots.
+  - **Reset Order**: Restore the default order (all time series first, then all matrix plots).

 Import/Export labels
 - File → Load Labels… reads CSV with header `start_s,end_s,label`.